Ours is the only living culture where even Gods get married.

 We have begun to associate the cluster of invented events as marriage.

-No; marriage is not a party.
 Marriage is also not just a cohabitation.
 One dosen't share only half the bed; one builds on the dreams together with the significant other.

 Let us not mistake marriage with the pre-or-post wedding events tamasha.

-Marriage is not a happy ending for a couple in love.
+In India, marriage is not a happy ending for a couple in love.
 It is the beginning of a love story.